puree-catering/puree-catering.github.io/_docs/subscription-payment.md

 - **Paddle as the Merchant**: Technically, you're a customer of Paddle, which processes payments, manages invoices, and handles sales tax for your subscription.
 - **Receipts and Payments**: Your subscription receipts and payment confirmations come directly from Paddle, providing clarity and transparency about your expenses.
-- **Receipts and Payments**: It's important for customers to understand their responsibilities regarding local sales tax on Paddle subscription payments.
+- **Understand your own responsibilities**: It's important for customers to understand their responsibilities regarding local sales tax on Paddle subscription payments.

 ### New Zealand Customers

 For customers in New Zealand, there's a specific consideration.
 Services supplied from overseas can be exempt from GST.
 If you're a New Zealand customer, providing your GST number to Paddle could qualify you for this exemption as they are a UK company.
 To take advantage of the GST exemption, New Zealand customers must provide their GST number to Paddle.
 This process exempts you from GST charges on your subscription fees, aligning with the exemption policy for overseas services.
-However, whether or not you provide your GST number, Paddle will ensure the correct handling of sales tax, keeping the net cost to you unchanged. i.e. you will either claim GST back in your expenses if you pay GST on your subscription.
-If you dont pay GST, you will not be able to claim it.
+However, whether or not you provide your GST number, Paddle will ensure the correct handling of sales tax, keeping the net cost to you unchanged. i.e. you will either claim GST back in your expenses if you pay GST on your subscription, or if you dont pay GST on your subscription, you will not be able to claim it.

 ## Managing Your Subscription